Shuijing725/CS498_final_project/README.md

 2. After the simulator window pops up, press key 'p' to plan the left robot.
 After the plan trajectories (orange lines) show up, press 'e' to execute the plan.

 3. Press 'p' and 'e' to do the same for the right robot.

+4. (Optional) Left click & drag: change the angle of viewpoint in the simulator, left click + ctrl: shift the viewpoint, left click + shift: zoom in/out.

 (We only tested our code in Ubuntu 16.04 with Python 3.6.)